-Likewise, in Iceland it has been suggested, among other proposals to allow the resource rent to accrue to its rightful owner, that an 'Open Market Fisheries Committee' be set up and vested with a broad mandate and broad powers to set market-based fishing fees to maximize the long-run profitability of fisheries for the benefit of the sole national owner.8 The idea is that the setting of fisheries management instrument values, including fees, is too important a task to be left, ultimately, in the hands of a politically appointed minister, no matter how capable or well intentioned the currently appointed individual happens to be.
+In Iceland it has likewise been suggested, among other proposals to allow the resource rent to accrue to its rightful owner, that an Open Market Fisheries Committee be set up and vested with a broad mandate and broad powers.
+Such a committee would set market-based fishing fees to maximize the long-run profitability of fisheries for the benefit of the sole national owner (Gylfason and Weitzman, 2003).
+The idea is that setting values for fisheries management instruments, including fees, is too important a task to be left in the hands of a politically appointed minister, no matter how capable or well intentioned the currently appointed individual happens to be.
 The fisheries authorities should be above even the hint of suspicion of manipulation.
-There needs to be clear and specific management and accountability structure, formalized in the national interest by the reform legislation.
-This is the idea behind independent yet accountable Central Banks as well as, of course, behind independent judiciaries and supervisory authorities.
+There needs to be a clear and specific management and accountability structure, formalized in the national interest by the reform legislation.
+This is the idea behind independent yet accountable central banks, of course, and also behind independent judiciaries and supervisory authorities.
 The idea is applicable across a broad range of natural resources.